Mycotoxins and Acne: Can Mould Contamination In Coffee, Chocolate and Beer Damage Your Skin?

 …but even in those circumstances, top quality dark chocolate (85% plus is best) is almost certainly safe for acne.
 Cocoa powder is jam packed with antioxidants, and in this study, cocoa polyphenols were specifically found to defend against mycotoxins.

 Peanuts – your strategy here couldn’t be simpler: buy organic peanuts which are completely fresh.
 Peanuts are notorious for aflatoxin contamination if improperly handed.
 Like cocoa or coffee, they’re generally free from moulds when produced by reputable farms.
-The exact same concept applies to peanut butter.

 Wine and beer – a confirmed but insignificant source of mycotoxins.
-In this study, 30 beers and 30 wines were analysed, bot only 5 and 2 samples respectively contained mycotoxins.
+In this study, 30 beers and 30 wines were analysed, but only 5 and 2 samples respectively contained mycotoxins.
 The levels were tiny too.
 Note that beer isn’t a perfect beverage for acne, but is safe in moderation; alcohol itself is the same.

 Conclusion